manuelffernandez/node-server/README.md

 ## Description

-It's a backend App developed with Node and Express to manage users for a fictional web application.
+This project is based on a NodeJS tutorial of [Desarrollo Útil](https://www.youtube.com/@DesarrolloUtil) YouTube channel.
+It's a **REST API** that manage CRUD users for a fictional web app, and it's developed with NodeJS and Express.
-The communication should be done via a **REST API (HTTP requests)**.

 ## Features